 By downloading this guide, you authorize Eventbrite and/or Buffer to contact you with related information.

 Step 1: Get familiar with the most popular social networks

-Chances are, by the time you’ve finished exploring all the available social networks, a new one will have popped up.
+Chances are, by the time you’ve finished exploring all the available social media channels, a new one will have popped up.
 To prioritize your time, focus on the channels with the widest possible reach.
 According to Statistica, here are the social networks with the most monthly active users in 2016: Facebook, Instagram, Twitter, Snapchat, LinkedIn, Pinterest.

 Step 2: Focus on where you can best reach potential attendees

 Does this network make sense for the content I’m producing?
 Consider the content you’ll be producing and sharing.
-Will you be posting links to longer articles about speakers at your conference?
+Will you be posting links to longer blog posts about speakers at your conference?
 Instagram might not make much sense, given that it’s primarily used on mobile where people don’t necessarily want to read longer articles (and you can’t include clickable links in your captions).
 But if your promotion strategy is focused on pictures and videos from last year’s music festival, Instagram could be the perfect fit.

 Do your potential attendees spend time there?
 What is the average age of your attendees?
 Do they skew to one gender?
 Based on your ticket or registration price, make an educated guess about their income level.
 Once you understand your attendees, it’s time to find the social network(s) where your audience spends the most time.

 Step 3: Upgrade your social profiles with these quick wins

 Optimize your bio copy The short snippet of copy featured in your bio or “about” section is one of the first things people will see in your social media profile.
 And because social networking sites are established and trusted by Google, it’s likely your social profile will show up high in search results for your event.
 What impression do you want to leave potential attendees with?